LiveHelperChat/fbmessenger/README.md

 * Once page is created you will see what callback url you have to put in facebook webhook.
 URL is presented in list.
 HTTPS is must!
 * Facebook APP has to use 8.0v or newer
 * https://www.youtube.com/watch?v=nIExwuWeb3E watch youtube video how to set up it in Live Helper Chat hosting https://livehelperchat.com/order/now same steps applies for local installation :)

+## Can I have multiple pages in one app?

+Yes you can.
+Define all variables as first page except `Page token`.
+You can choose different department for easier differentiation :)

 ## Actions to do in developers.facebook.com and Live Helper Chat back office